-- (12) Consists of 202,631.578948 shares of our Series A Preferred Stock that are convertible at the election of the holder into shares of our Common Stock pursuant to the terms of such Series A Preferred Stock.
+- Consists of 202,631.578948 shares of our Series A Preferred Stock that are convertible at the election of the holder into shares of our Common Stock pursuant to the terms of such Series A Preferred Stock.
 JPMorgan Chase Funding Inc. is a wholly-owned subsidiary of publicly traded JPMorgan Chase & Co., the board of directors and chief executive officer of which are identified in JPMorgan Chase & Co.'s filings with the SEC.
 "Maximum Number of Shares of Common Stock to be Sold Pursuant to this Prospectus" includes 22,458,234 shares of Common Stock not currently beneficially owned but that may be issuable upon the conversion of shares of Series A Preferred Stock.
-Each share of Series A Preferred Stock is convertible at the holder's election at a fixed conversion price of \$11.00 per share of Common Stock and accrues interest daily at a rate equal to (i) 7.00% per annum on the Series A Preferred Stated Value (as defined in the Amended and Restated Charter) of such share of Series A Preferred Stated Value of such share of Series A Preferred Stated Value of such share of Series A Preferred Stock for the period from (and including) January 24, 2023 to (but excluding) April 25, 2028 to (but excluding) April 25, 2029, and (iii) 11.00% per annum from and after April 25, 2029 until maturity on April 25, 2032. - (13) Represents shares of Common Stock and Private Placement Warrants held by JCIC Sponsor, and includes the Earnout Shares.
+Each share of Series A Preferred Stock is convertible at the holder's election at a fixed conversion price of \$11.00 per share of Common Stock and accrues interest daily at a rate equal to (i) 7.00% per annum on the Series A Preferred Stated Value (as defined in the Amended and Restated Charter) of such share of Series A Preferred Stated Value (as defined in the Amended and Restated Charter) of such share of Series A Preferred Stated Value of such share of Series A Preferred Stock for the period from (and including) January 24, 2023 to (but excluding) April 25, 2028, (ii) 9.00% per annum on the Series A Preferred Stated Value of such share of Series A Preferred Stock for the period from (and including) April 25, 2028 to (but excluding) April 25, 2029, and (iii) 11.00% per annum from and after April 25, 2029 until maturity on April 25, 2032. - (13) Represents shares of Common Stock and Private Placement Warrants held by JCIC Sponsor, and includes the Earnout Shares.
 JCIC Sponsor is controlled indirectly by Messrs.
 Kelter, Savage and Jermoluk.
+Per applicable SEC rules, the shares owned by JCIC Sponsor are also listed as being beneficially owned by Messrs.
+Kelter, Savage and Jermoluk, as each of these individuals indirectly control JCIC Sponsor.